marmotlab/ViPER/README.md

 You can also create your own map by running `viper_demo.py`, which opens a canvas for you to draw on.

-- Use _Obstacle_ and _Free Space_ brushes to draw your map.
+- Use **Obstacle** and **Free Space** brushes to draw your map.
 Adjust the brush size with the thickness slider.
-- Click _Reset_ to clear the canvas, setting it entirely to obstacles or free space.
+- Click **Reset** to clear the canvas, setting it entirely to obstacles or free space.
-- Click _Place Agents_ to place multiple agents in the **free space**.
+- Click **Place Agents** to place multiple agents in the free space.
-- Click _Play_ to observe how ViPER agents plan their paths.
+- Click **Play** to observe how ViPER agents plan their paths.
 The canvas will close and the interactive demo will play automatically.

 Alternatively, you can save the map that you created.

-- Click _Start Position_ to place the starting position of agents.
+- Click **Start Position** to place the starting position of agents.
-- Click _Save Map_ before closing the canvas.
+- Click **Save Map** before closing the canvas.
 Your map will be saved as `maps_spec/map.png`.

 ## Training